Probiotics Timeline: When to Expect Results

 Timeline: 1-4 weeks

-Studies on IBS show symptom improvement typically starts around week 2-4 with consistent use.
+Studies on IBS show symptom improvement typically starts around week 2-4 with consistent probiotic use.
+A 2014 meta-analysis found that 4-8 weeks was the sweet spot for measuring IBS response.

-• Week 1: Possible increase in gas (herxheimer-like response)
+• Week 1: Possible increase in gas (herxheimer-like response as microbes compete)

 • Week 2-3: Bloating frequency decreases